mcleeder/sudoku_python/README.md

 In-progress

+Done:
+- Can solve sudoku using recursion and backtracking
+- front-end can send data to the back and get a solution returned

 To-Do:
-- Add a web interface
-- Will need methods for setting initial grid values
+- Setup celery
-- and translating to/from front-end
+- Error handling and checking